Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Methodology

-The correctly classified signals are fed into the second stage to classify them into aligned and precessing signals.
-From the results, we find that the second stage performs this classification with an accuracy of 91\%.
-The performance of the architecture for Gaussian, real (H1 and L1) noise is shown in figures \ref{fig:BBH_GaussNoise_CM}, \ref{fig:BBH_H1Noise_CM} and \ref{fig:BBH_L1Noise_CM} respectively.
+As mentioned earlier, the training of the classifiers in this case occurs in two independent stages, but their testing is interconnected.
+The first classifier distinguishes noisy signals from noise with over 99\% accuracy for both types of noise.
+The correctly classified noisy signals from this stage are then passed to the second classifier to categorize them into aligned and precessing signals.
+Results indicate that the second classifier achieves an average prediction accuracy of approximately 96.2\% for simulated noise and 90.48\%, 92.32\% for H1, L1 noise respectively.
+This indicates an overall accuracy, of the two stages combined, to be ~ 97.6\%, 94.74\% and 95.66\% for simulated, H1, and L1 noise, respectively.
+We performed a 10-fold cross-validation to obtain these classification accuracies.
+The performance of the model for Gaussian, real ($\text{H}1$ and $\text{L}1$) noise is shown in Figures \ref{fig:BBH_GaussNoise_CM}, \ref{fig:BBH_H1Noise_CM} and \ref{fig:BBH_L1Noise_CM}, respectively.

-As mentioned in the previous section, we also test another classifier (Classifier II).
-We feed $3,000$ whitened time series, each $1$ sec long and equally divided into three classes: noise, aligned signals and precessing signals.
-This classifier gives and overall accuracy of ~94\% for both kinds of noise (simulated and real)(Figure \ref{fig:all_cases_CM}).
-This shows that performance of the two stage binary classifier (Classifier I) and that of the multi-label single stage classifier (Classifier II) are almost equal, with the former doing only marginally better.
-Since the performance of the two classifiers were comparable, for further study, we decided to stay with Classifier I. However, it is expected that one could get similar results with Classifier II as well.
-In the next section, we discuss how to utilize the learned network architecture for real-time detection of continuously produced waveforms from the $\GW$ detectors